unora-project/unora-project.github.io/docs/quests/circles/circle_3/dragon_scale.md

 !!! info ""

 Marcelo saw the Dragon Scale once.
 The person with it was trying to get a dragon to appear, but got frustrated.
 They sat down to eat some Sweet Buns when a massive dragon appeared.
 Marcelo advises you to ask the other weaponsmiths about it.

+!!! info ""

 ### Piet Weapon Shop